Everything You Should Know About Sole’s SB900 Indoor Cycle [A Review]

 The biggest drawback I see is that the console is very basic – so if you’re looking for a more advanced console with more sophisticated streaming capabilities, the SB900 probably isn’t your best option.

-But if you’re looking for an indoor cycle that’ easy to use and built to last a lifetime, there’s no finer option in this price range (and I still can’t believe that price on Amazon).
+But if you’re looking for an indoor cycle that’ easy to use and built to last a lifetime, the SB900 is as good as it gets in this price range.

 Easily one of the best indoor cycles on the market.